-Due to the precautions resulting from the Covid-19 pandemic, the majority of classes will be carriedout online via MS Teams (individual classes).
+Due to the precautions resulting from the Covid-19 pandemic, classes in February will be carried out online via MS Teams (individual parts and classes according to the schedule).
+However, should the situation allow it, the seminars will be carried our in person, in classrooms according to the schedule.

-CREDIT TESTS will be written during Tutorials in the online environment (MS Teams platform) or if the situation possibly allows on contact classes (in smaller groups and bigger classrooms).
-Specific date and time will be announced via Noticeboard week ahead (changes may apply according to the pandemic situation).
+CREDIT TESTS will be written during Tutorials in person on contact classes (in smaller groups and bigger classrooms).
+In case of worsening pandemic situation changes might apply (test will be written online via MS TEAMS).
+Specific date and time will be announced via Noticeboard a week ahead (changes may apply according to the pandemic situation).